QuentinRa/blog.quentinra.dev/programming/web/android/internet/index.md

 }
 ```

-> You can remove the return type if the result do not interest you.
+> You can remove the return type if the result does not interest you.
 </div><div>

 #### RetrofitService